 All of the 200 owned pasture acres have permanent electric high tensile perimeter fencing, with permanent or temporary electric interior subdivisions.
 Two acre woven wire fenced paddock for calves.
-Adjoining 40 acres of leased and recently purchased land has permanent or temporary electric perimeter and interior fencing.
+Adjoining 40 acres of leased and recently purchased pasture land has permanent or temporary electric perimeter and interior fencing.

 Water access description:

-Seven drilled wells, six ponds, two creeks and one spring development on the property.
+Seven drilled wells, five ponds, two creeks and one spring development on the property.
 Above ground and buried waterlines provide well water to all owned pastures.
 Adjoining leased and recently purchased land gets well water through above ground waterlines.
 Several permanent frost-free waterers installed on pastures.

 Farm#1: Active dairy includes: New Zealand style parabone milking parlor (for milking between cow's rear legs) with swing 10 milking system housed in a coverall building (both built in 1998); milkhouse (1998); calf shed; and restored 1901 bank barn.